 Drive I-70 east 8 miles from Silverthorne exit 205 to the Eisenhower Tunnel.
 As you approach the tunnel, stay in the right lane and slow down to allow a safe right turn into the generous staging area 0.1 miles before the tunnel entrance.
 Drive slowly east through this open area to find a paved roadway right of the tunnel structure.
 This road makes a half-circle loop up and around the tunnel portal.
 You will pass the trailhead for your hike and the highway department building.
 Leave your car in the large parking lot just below.
 Walk the short distance back uphill to the trail.
 It begins beyond on a paved road at a vehicle closure gate.

-The trail climbs on pavement to a water facility.
+Expect to begin hiking upward as the trail climbs on pavement to a water facility.
 Along the road on the right, pass fields of red Indian paintbrush and blue columbine in July.
 A cute and curious marmot makes it his business to monitor hikers here.
 At the water facility, stay right to pick up the footpath.

 As you climb the old road, you leave the sub-alpine meadows to enter a true alpine zone, where blue sky pilot, purple alpine kitten tail, pink dwarf clover and blue dwarf columbine cling to a rocky precipice.

-The road ends at a top-of-the world expanse of alpine tundra, a place to be extremely careful to avoid human damage to the fragile and vulnerable plant life.
+This Colorado hike ends at a top-of-the world expanse of alpine tundra, a place to be extremely careful to avoid human damage to the fragile and vulnerable plant life.
 Here you will see a fell field, a dry, sandy alpine phenomenon, dotted with lichen-covered rocks.
 Amid the rocks, note the alpine cushion plants, dome-shaped clusters of tiny, gem-like blossoms such as pink or white Rocky Mountain phlox, blue alpine forget-me-not, white nailwort and bright-pink moss campion.
 The curved shape of the cushion plants allows icy wind blasts to flow over them.
 They also survive arctic temperatures and scouring snow.
 The cushion plants may be 75 years old, with a root growing three feet deep.
 But human trampling — your hiking boots and mine — will kill them.
 Please be careful.